SAP-samples/cloud-espm-cloud-native/README.md

 * Replace the `QUEUE_NAME` for sales-svc, worker apps in [manifest.yml file](./manifest.yml) with the new queue name that was created based on the namespace, name provided in the previous step.

+### Listing Allowed Redirect URIs

+* If your landscape domain or custom domain isn't on this list including wildcards, the SAP Authorization and Trust Management service won't redirect users there.
+The application security descriptor (xs-security.json) includes the redirect-uris parameter.
+This parameter contains a list of the redirect URIs that SAP BTP checks for when redirecting.

+For more Information, refer to section [redirect-uris](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/f117cab6b92d438cb2a0b5204713994b.html?q=security%20considerations#listing-allowed-redirect-uris)

 ### Tax Service Application Deployment